CofE Primary School

 WORKING SCIENTIFICALLY WITHIN THE CURRICULUM

 Class teachers must ensure that there are frequent opportunities for pupils to ‘work scientifically’ within the curriculum.
 ‘Working scientifically’ specifies the understanding of the nature, processes and methods of science.
-Pupils are required to work scientifically within all areas of the science curriculum.
+Pupils are required to work scientifically within all areas of the science curriculum from Early Years, all the way through to Year 6.